Here's how to get the most out of your investments – and stay on track to meet your long-term financial goals

 The saying ‘don’t put all of your eggs in one basket’ has stood the test of time for a reason.
 Spreading your money across different investments can make for a less bumpy ride, because different asset classes have different return profiles: for example, equities can be volatile, while bonds tend to be more consistent.
 Having a blend of the two can smoothen out volatility or sharp changes in the level of your returns.

-You can diversify your investments by having a mix of assets, including some money in cash for emergencies, as well as investments for the long term.
-You can also diversify within those assets via strategic asset allocation.
+You can diversify by having a mix of assets, including some money in cash for emergencies, as well as investments for the long term.
+You can also diversify within those portfolios by investing in a broad range of assets.

 Asset allocation means ensuring your investments include a blend of asset classes, regions, styles and more.
 That way if one company fails or there are problems in a certain geography, your portfolio can be cushioned from some of the downside.